-According to the recent 2017 Deloitte holiday survey, Ecommerce sales will likely increase 18-21% in relation to last year’s numbers, with over half of the amount of money spent by American consumers projected to flow into the Ecommerce arena.
+According to a recent Deloitte holiday survey, Ecommerce sales will likely increase 18-21% in relation to last year’s numbers, with over half of the amount of money spent by American consumers projected to flow into the Ecommerce arena.

 But for online businesses to make the most of this lucrative time of year, it’s important that they take the right steps to stay on top during the holiday season.
 To get a share of these incredible seasonal earnings, here are 10 effective ways to enhance your holiday Ecommerce.

 How to Boost your Holiday Ecommerce

 1. Offer Holiday Themed Incentives

 Ordering a product is twice as sweet when you get a prize with your purchase.
 Whether it’s a teased secret gift or a companion item that perfectly matches the product, holiday Ecommerce incentives are everything.

 This time of year, consumers are blasted with amazing deals anywhere they look, so it’s important your webstore has something special to offer them too.
 A great way to grab attention is by presenting limited time gifts with purchase, or two-for-one deals.
 Such steps not only make your business seem more generous, but increase the likelihood of inspiring customer action as well.

 This handy Magento extension lets you manage additional shopping cart features to entice your customers with promotional incentives.
 Free gifts with purchase, price-reductions, and buy-one-get-one deals are all easily set up with this extension to assist your Holiday Ecommerce.

 Kissmetrics reports that 40% of visitors will leave your website if it takes longer than just three seconds to load.
 This means you absolutely cannot afford to have a slow website during the holiday rush.